jackilynt/recipme/README.md

 ## Future Development

-The PUT API will eventually a handlebar New Post button that did not manage to get included in this project
+The PUT API will eventually a handlebar New Post button and form to complete that did not manage to get included in this project